fbpx

 By the 1700s, Barbados was one of the leaders in the slave trade.

-The West African slaves brought to Barbados were considered ‘property’; if they died, they were replaced.
+The enslaved West Africans brought to Barbados were considered ‘property’; if they died, they were replaced.
 They had no rights, and their culture was suppressed.

-Slaves were forced to perform manual work like digging and plowing the soil, planting and cropping the sugar cane, as well as carrying the cane to the factories.
-The work was very demanding with no wages, resulting in many slaves dying from exhaustion.
+Enslaved people were forced to perform manual work like digging and plowing the soil, planting and cropping the sugar cane, and carrying the cane to the factories.
+The job was very demanding, with no wages and many enslaved people died from exhaustion.

 Note: Some plantation owners did try to alleviate poor conditions and allowed their slaves some personal freedoms.
-Some slaves were even granted freedom, especially favored women who plantation owners regularly moved into their homes.
+Some enslaved people were even granted freedom, especially favored women who plantation owners regularly moved into their homes.

 The Humanitarian Movement Grows

-In 1765, one of the first English campaigners for the abolition of the slave trade, Granville Sharp, secured the freedom of one Barbadian slave, Jonathan Strong.
+In 1765, one of the first English campaigners to abolish the slave trade, Granville Sharp, secured the freedom of one enslaved Barbadian, Jonathan Strong.

 In 1772, Sharp won another case that proved to be a huge stepping-stone to freedom.

-In this judgment, Chief Justice of England, Lord Mansfield, stated all slaves in the country should be declared free.
-This landmark ruling was significant in recognizing the illegality of slavery and helped pave the way for anti-slave trade campaigner, William Wilberforce.
+In this judgment, the Chief Justice of England, Lord Mansfield, stated all enslaved people should be declared free.
+This landmark ruling was significant in recognizing the illegality of slavery and helped pave the way for anti-slave trade campaigner William Wilberforce.

-In 1807, Wilberforce fought successfully in the British Parliament for the total abolishment of the slave trade across all the colonies.
+In 1807, Wilberforce fought successfully in the British Parliament to abolish the slave trade across all the colonies.

-Although this outlawed the slave ‘trade’, the resulting Slave Trade Act 1807 did not ultimately end slavery; what it did was prevent any further shipment of slaves to the colonies.
+Although this outlawed the enslaved person ‘trade,’ the resulting Slave Trade Act of 1807 did not ultimately end slavery; what it did was prevent any further shipment of enslaved people to the colonies.

 This was still a significant milestone in the history of slavery, and Wilberforce fought hard against the West Indian plantation owners to achieve it.